tylerharter/cs320/s20/lab6/README.md

 <img src="3.png" width=300>

-Keep making `g.visit(????)` calls until you complete the breadth first search.
+Keep making `g.visit(????)` calls until you complete the depth first search.

 Once the target node is reach, you'll be prompted to enter the path from source to destination.
 Do so and type enter to check your